-Our governing body has made a strong start, by reviewing the schools performance figures for the last 3 years and the identifying key strategies to improve pupil progress in addition to improving communication within the local community and raising the profile of the school amongst potential future parents.
+In addition we have prioritsed improving communication within the local community and raising the profile of the school amongst potential future parents.
 A full update of our meetings is available within this school website.
 Overall, the governors intend to continue this strong and determined phase of the school’s life.

 I have lived in Guilden Morden village for 13 years.
-Our youngest child is in year 5, and we had had two previous children at the school, one of whom is now in Bassingbourn and the other attends Hills Road 6th Form in Cambridge.
-I am really enjoying getting to know our School, how it operates, and its relationship with all its stakeholders.
-My working life in the food industry has given me a lot of experience in winning teams, strategy, and continuous improvement.
-I enjoy supporting the school in my role as Chair of Governors.
-We have a great team and are excited about working with DEMAT to take our school into a successful and sustainable future.
+Our youngest child has just left Guilden Morden School and we have had two previous children at the school.
+I enjoy working with the school to really understand how it operates and it’s relationships with all stakeholders.
+My working life in the food industry has given me a lot of experience in developing winning teams, strategy, and continuous improvement.
+I enjoy challenging and supporting the school in my role as Chair of Governors.
+We have a great team and look forward to our continued successful working relationship with DEMAT, to take our school into a successful and sustainable future.

-My eldest daughter is in year 5 and I have two other younger children that will join the school in years to come.
-We moved to Guilden Morden village in Summer 2016 and the kindness and care shown towards my daughter by helping her settle in, has inspired me to try and give a little something back to the school.
+My eldest daughter has just left year 6 and I have two other younger children that will join the school in years to come.
+We moved to Guilden Morden village in Summer 2016 and the kindness and care shown towards my daughter by helping her settle in has inspired me to try and give a little something back to the school.
 I don’t have any previous experience of being a governor but I do have a passion to improve the school combined with an ability to ask searching questions that I hope will help the school to continue to have a journey of improvement.

 I have lived in the village for over 13 years and value the community that we have in Guilden Morden.
 In terms of being a governor, I have worked in Education for over 20 years in a variety of roles.
 Initially I was a maths teacher, before working in both the public and private sectors including as an adviser at the Department for Education.
-Currently I lead the schools’ personnel Service in Enfield, supporting Head teachers and Governors with their staffing.
-I know how important a vibrant school is to our community and I am pleased to be working with our new Head teacher, Governors and DEMAT to ensure our school goes from strength to strength.
+Currently I lead the Schools’ Personnel Service in Enfield, supporting Head teachers and Governors with their staffing.
+I know how important a vibrant school is to our community and I am pleased to be working with our Head teacher, Governors and DEMAT to ensure our school continues to go from strength to strength.